Ḫiyawa: Location

 The kingdom of Ḫiyawa was located in the eastern section of the Anatolian territory which later in Classical Antiquity became known as Cilicia, more specifically in the plain region which was referred to as Plain Cilicia (Κιλικία Πεδιάς; Cilicia Campestris), in the region corresponding to present-day Adana.

 Ḫiyawa's boundaries were the Mediterranean Sea in the south, where it formed the Gulf of Alexandretta; the first foothills of the Taurus Mountains in the west, the north-west, and the north; the Amanus Mountains in the east; and the first foothills of the Anti-Taurus Mountains in the north-east.
-To the south-west, it could have extended along the Erdemli plain until the Limonlu River, or maybe possibly even along the coast until Aspendos and Cebelireis Dağı in the west, although Neo-Assyrian sources do not mention any town of Que to the west of Illubru and Ingirra, implying that the border between Ḫiyawa and Ḫilakku was around the route from İçel/Mersin to Gözne, where there were some difficult to access passes in the mountains as well as a route which followed the coast till Silifke and followed the Calycadnus river till the region of Konya.
+To the south-west, it could have extended along the Erdemli plain until the Limonlu River, or maybe possibly even along the coast until Aspendos, Cebelireis Dağı and possibly even Alanya in the west, although Neo-Assyrian sources do not mention any town of Que to the west of Illubru and Ingirra, implying that the border between Ḫiyawa and Ḫilakku was around the route from İçel/Mersin to Gözne, where there were some difficult to access passes in the mountains as well as a route which followed the coast till Silifke and followed the Calycadnus river till the region of Konya.

-The Amanus Mountains formed a natural border which was difficult to cross except in some rare locations which were easy to protect and fortify, and in the centre of the Amanus the Amanian Gate formed the main way through the mountains.
-More southwards, the Amanus Mountains reach the Mediterranean Sea in the Cape of Akıncı, and in this region the main path towards the lower Orontes valley and the kingdom of Pattin was the Belen Pass.
-The easiest path through the mountains however corresponded to the present route from Hasanbeyli to Fevzipaşa, being located on the shortest way from Hasanbeyli to the Samʾalian capital of Zincirli, with the Hasanbeyli inscription having been located at an important point of entry into Ḫiyawa.
+The Amanus Mountains formed a natural border which was difficult to cross except in some rare locations which were easy to protect and fortify, and in the centre of the Amanus, the Amanian Gate formed the main way through the mountains.
+More southwards, the Amanus Mountains reach the Mediterranean Sea in the Cape of Akıncı, and in this region, the main path towards the lower Orontes valley and the kingdom of Pattin was the Belen Pass.
+The easiest path through the mountains, however, corresponded to the present route from Hasanbeyli to Fevzipaşa, being located on the shortest way from Hasanbeyli to the Samʾalian capital of Zincirli, with the Hasanbeyli inscription having been located at an important point of entry into Ḫiyawa.